-Diagnostic testing, which includes CT ("CAT") and MRI scans, are rarely needed following a concussion.
-While these are helpful in identifying life-threatening brain injuries (e.g. skull fracture, bleeding, swelling), they are not normally utilized, even by athletes who have sustained severe concussions.
-A concussion is diagnosed based upon the athlete's story of the injury and the health care provider's physical examination.
+Diagnostic imaging tests, which include CT ("CAT") and MRI scans, are rarely needed following a concussion.
+While these are helpful in identifying life-threatening brain injuries (e.g. skull fracture, bleeding, swelling), the tests are typically normal, even in athletes who have sustained a severe concussion.
+A concussion is diagnosed based upon the athlete's story of the injury and a physical examination.